Gold star reviews: Gourd Birdhouses, natural & manufactured to purchase here.

 It has been documented that Purple Martins prefer gourds, hands down, to any other bird house building material.

-Many other species indicated a preference for natural gourd abodes too, making it the number one bird nesting choice for cavity nestors!
+Many other species indicated a preference for natural gourd abodes too, making it the #1 bird nesting choice for cavity nestors!

 A larger compartment size at 10” to 12” in diameter.
 This makes for much roomier housing space which Purple Martins are proving to be attracted to more than traditional “apartment complexes”.